Skip to main content

 Data sources

-data (object | array, optional)
+data (async, optional)

-graph (Graph, optional)
+graph (Graph, optional, deprecated)

 graphLoader (function, optional)